What is Breast Cancer?

 In rare cases:

-- Cancers from other parts of the body can spread to the breast and mimic breast cancers
+- Cancers from other sites can metastasize (spread) to the breast and mimic breast cancers.

 TOOLS & RESOURCES